-I am so glad I chose this song as Willie sadly passed away in November 2017.
+Willie sadly passed away in November 2017.
 If Rollercoaster was the heartbeat of Kilkenny Willie was it’s lifeblood.
 Organising gigs, events and festivals, running the day to day business of a record store successfully in the age of free downloads and helping out a creative in what ever way he could.
 This is a painting not of Kilkenny in a conventional visual sense, but contains so many local elements it is “Of Kilkenny.”

 The handover was for me the icing on the cake as Willie informed me John would also be there.

 The following video is a little over 9 minutes which includes John’s interview at the start but it’s worth it to hear the passion in his voice, the way he speaks about Kilkenny and Kilkenny people, and for that performance…Oh my.
 What a performance!
 What song would you hang on YOUR wall?